vegantransistor/BoschSmartHome/P5/README.md

 In this post you will learn how to set up [mitmproxy](https://mitmproxy.org/) to intercept TLS traffic between the Bosch Smart Home App and the Bosch Smart Home Cloud.
 Warning: this setup only works in a remote setting involving the cloud, i.e. app and SHC are **not** in the same network.

+There are two ways to run TLS interception with mitmproxy:
+1. Modifying the app and rebuilding it
+2. Using frida

 ## Prerequisites

  * Android emulator with a device running (I'm using Android 11, API30, newer versions shall work too).
 Use a device w/o playstore to be able to root it.
  * mitmproxy installed

-## Modify the Bosch Smart Home App
+## Modifying the Bosch Smart Home App

+This is the first possibility.

 Download the last Bosch Smart Home App (apk file), e.g. boschsh.apk